dongido001/pusher-chat-sentiment-analysis/README.md

 #### Run the Flask app

-- CD to the Flask folder - api:
+- Using your terminal, navigate into the Flask folder - `api`:

 ```
     $ cd api